A-Z Restaurant Startup Costs [Restaurant Startup Budget]

 Bonus Cost: Franchise Fees

-Assembling Your Restaurant Startup Dream Team
+Assembling Your Restaurant Startup Team

 Here is a list of trades and professionals that you should consult as you plan to open your restaurant: